Pilot Insurance Coverage

 - Aircraft for hire or commercial use

 - External loads

 - Flying without prior State approval and/or payment of the assessment

 The State considers any University employee using his/her aircraft in any of the above situations to be outside the course and scope of his/her employment or University authorization.

-For more information on Pilot Insurance Coverage, contact the Insurance Officer with Property and Liability Insurance Services, at (928) 523-2009.
+For more information on Pilot Insurance Coverage, contact the Insurance and Claims Services department, at (928) 523-2009.